ramblehead/rpi4-ethernet-over-usb/README.md

 mDNS stands for "Multicast DNS".
 It is a protocol that allows devices on a local network to discover and communicate with each other using domain names without requiring a centralized DNS server.
+All major modern OS support mDNS names resolution - including Windows 10 and above.

 On Raspberry Pi mDNS is configured by default (with `avahi`). `avahi` uses Raspberry Pi OS `<hostname>` as the default mDNS name.